At Together We Pass we believe in helping students, and so this page is here to give you all the information you need about your ICB exams.

 Download the ICB Assessment Policy here to learn more.

 What happens if I do not pass my ICB exam?

-If you don’t pass the first time, please don’t worry.
-You are allowed one re-assessment, where you must get 60% to pass.
-You must do this within 12 months of your original summative assessment date.
-We do recommend that re-assessments are written as soon as possible, as subject content will change and it’s your responsibility to make sure you are aware of what’s changed.
+If you do not pass the first time, you are allowed one re-assessment, where you must get 60% to pass.
+This must be done within 12 months of your original summative assessment date.
+We recommend that re-assessments are written as soon as possible, as subject content will change, and it is then your responsibility to make sure you are aware of what has changed.